- What are the hours of the school day?

 Our Religious Studies programme is based on Christian values.

 - What sports are available?

 Children take part in sports’ lessons as part of the curriculum.
-We also offer after school classes which include ballet, judo, football and skating.
+We also offer extracurricular classes in ballet, judo, football, rhythmic gymnastics and swimming.

 - How much homework is set?
 Homework at KIS reflects the age of our pupils and is given only once or twice a week.
 It is seen as a way for our children to share their learning with their parents.
 Pupils are expected to take reading books home to also share with their parents.